 A “Lite” version of GMap designed for Twitter followers is another option.
 To check the operational status of all ALERT rain gages use the station status GMap.
 Green & red squares are used to show functioning & malfunctioning stations, and a red ‘x‘ indicates that a station is either out-of-service or discontinued.

 A new GMap is under development that will likely replace the current one by 2022.

 The AHPS-like webmap is designed for monitoring stream and reservoir water levels.
-A Google Earth™ option is also available.
-The NWS AHPS webpage is another good option.
+A Google Earth™ option is also available and the NWS AHPS webpage is another good option.
 AHPS is an NWS acronym the stands for “Advanced Hydrologic Prediction Service.”

-Dam safety classifications and current structure status for all jurisdictional dams is available from the Colorado Division of Water Resources.
-UDFCD has added the State’s GIS layer to our “Simple Web Map” for convenient reference.
-To view this information select the Dam Safety layer using the ArcGIS layer control tool.
-KDVR (FOX31) also has a very good website regarding this.
+Dam safety information for all jurisdictional dams is available from the Colorado Division of Water Resources.
+MHFD has added the State’s GIS layer to our Real-time storm and flood data map for convenient reference.
+To view this information select the DWR Dam Safety layer using the ArcGIS layer control.